ManthanUgemuge/Glassmorphism-Scientific-Calculator/README.md

 # Scientific Calculator Glass Morphism
-A Simple Glass Morphism Scientific Calculator using Html, CSS & JavaScript
+A Simple Glass Morphism Scientific Calculator using Html, CSS & JavaScript.

 ## About the Project
-A Simple Web Application using HTML, CSS & JavaScript
+A Simple Web Application using HTML, CSS & JavaScript.

 ## Tech Stacks Used